uzh-rpg/rpg_timelens/README.md

         ...

 ```
 Each `events_aligned` folder contains events files with template filename `%06d.npz`, and `images_corrected` contains image files with template filename `%06d.png`.
 In `events_aligned` each event file with index `n` contains events between images with index `n-1` and `n`, i.e. event file `000001.npz` contains events between images `000000.png` and `000001.png`.
+Each event file contains keys for the x,y,t, and p event component.
+Note that x and y need to be divided by 32 before use.
+This is because they actually correspond to remapped events, which have floating point coordinates.

 Moreover, `images_corrected` also contains `timestamp.txt` where image timestamps are stored.
 Note that in some folders there are more image files than event files.
 However, the image stamps in `timestamp.txt` should match with the event files and the additional images can be ignored.

 For a quick test download the dataset to a folder using the link sent by email.